 If you’ve lived in Australia continuously for at least 10 years, you may be able to get a one off period of payment.
 This is a single period of up to 6 months for:

 The 10 year period of living in Australia needs to be after 26 February 2001.

 Use the jobactive employment services to help you look for work.
 You can access:

 Read more about jobactive on the Department of Jobs and Small Business website.

-We have an agreement with New Zealand to allow New Zealand citizens, living in Australia to claim:
+We have an agreement with New Zealand that allows New Zealand citizens living in Australia to claim:

 - Age Pension

 - Disability Support Pension if you're severely disabled, and

 - Carer Payment if you're the partner of a disability support pensioner

 Read more about the International Social Security Agreement between Australia and New Zealand.